 For the military operation in Syria, Russia had the necessary conditions.
 So, in Syria, there was a Russian naval base (logistics point), consent was given to the use of a military air base.
 Armed forces concentrated in southern Russia, in principle, had the resources and capabilities to participate in hostilities in Syria.

-An important role was played by the fact that the main burden of hostilities on the earth was assumed by the allies - the Syrian government troops and Shiite formations controlled by Iran.
-It was they who became the "infantry" of the Syrian civil war, saving Russia from the need to send significant military contingents to the ground forces in Syria.
-That is, Russia has left behind air support, missile attacks on militant bases, special operations and the activities of the military police.
+An important role was played by the fact that the main burden of hostilities on earth was assumed by the allies - the Syrian government troops and Shiite formations controlled by Iran.
+It was they who became the "infantry" of the Syrian civil war, saving Russia from the need to send significant military contingents of the ground forces to Syria.
+That is, Russia has reserved aviation escort, missile attacks on the bases of militants, special operations and the activities of the military police.

 American analysts are convinced that in any other country that was in a similar situation, for example, in Afghanistan or Yemen, as well as in Libya, conditions did not exist that would facilitate the entry of Russian troops.
 Therefore, Moscow did not begin to intervene in the Libyan or Yemeni conflicts.
 As for the conflict in Afghanistan, which is full of serious risks for Russia, including the same terrorist threat and the destabilization of the situation in the Central Asian republics of the former USSR, Moscow still prefers not to intervene in it.